Dipteryx odorata: Cultivation

 Today, the main producers of tonka beans are Venezuela and Nigeria.
 The cumaru tree is a light-demanding calcifuge tree which grows on poor, well-drained soils.
 The best growth is reached on fertile soils rich in humus.
 In the native region there is a mean annual temperature of 25 °C and about 2,000 mm rainfall per year, with a dry season from June to November.
 In general, it has a very low plant density, but depending on the agricultural use, the density and the age of the trees diversify.
 In seed production systems, the plant density is higher and the trees are older than in timber production systems.
 The tree flowers from March to May, and the fruits ripen from June to July.
 So, the fresh fruits are picked up in June and July, and fallen pods are harvested from January to March or sometimes earlier.
 The hard outer shell is removed and the beans are spread out for 2–3 days to dry, after which they can be sold.
 The major producer is Venezuela, followed by Brazil and Colombia.
 The most important importing country is the US, where it is used especially in the tobacco industry.

 Social aspects

 This species is well known locally and generates an important income for rural families, particularly as a buffer in times of hardship.
-It is used for timber and nontimber products, so it is crucial that the use of this resource occurs in a sustainable way.
+It is used for timber and nontimber products.
 The yield of beans per tree is about 1.0–3.5 kg per year, but cumaru trees produce a large volume of seeds every four years.